What Is Stash?

 “Risk is absolutely fundamental to investing,” Investopedia wrote.
 “The trouble for new investors, though, is figuring out just where the risk really lies and what the differences are between low risk and high risk.”

 Check out their article on investment risk if you want to learn more.
-Now, let’s get back to the Stash Investment app.
+Now, let’s get back to the STASH app.

 You Make Deposits From Your Bank Account